 Do not think I have come to bring peace to the earth; I have not come to bring peace but a sword.
 For I have come to set a man against his father, and a daughter against her mother, and a daughter-in-law against her mother-in-law; and one’s foes will be members of one’s own household.

 On the day Derek is to be released from prison Danny is called to the office of principal Bob Sweeney (Avery Brooks) because he has turned in a book report praising Hitler’s Mein Kampf.
 Sweeney had worked with Danny’s brother and was concerned that Danny was headed toward a similar fate.
 He insists that Danny write a new report right away, one that explains how his brother came to his racist views that led to his hate crime.
-It is from this perspective that the rest of the film unfolds.
+It is from this perspective, the new name of the report giving the film its title, that the rest of the film unfolds.

 Moment of grace: At his release Derek seeks out Lamont.
 After his first beating he had expected further attacks, if not from the skinheads then from the blacks who hated all Neo-Nazis.
 But none came.
 He finally realized that it must be due to his friend that he had enjoyed years of relative peace.
 He thanks him, realizing what a great debt he owes the gentle, joking friend.